kepsail/ie-HGCN/README.md

 The original datasets of **ACM** and **DBLP** are provided by the authors of [\[WWW 2019\] \[HAN\] Heterogeneous Graph Attention Network](https://doi.org/10.1145/3308558.3313562)

+The preprocessed dataset are too large to be posted on GitHub.
+Please feel free to E-mail me (ymyang@stu.xidian.edu.cn) if you

 ## Requirements
 - [PyTorch](https://pytorch.org)